zenobio93/seat-docs/docs/development/package_development.md

 If you really want to start contributing packages, but juts cant get your head around this whole Laravel thing, then I can suggest you have a look at this excellent free course material covering the basics of what you will encounter in the SeAT codebase. [https://laracasts.com/series/laravel-5-fundamentals](https://laracasts.com/series/laravel-5-fundamentals)

-## good practices
+## best practices
-In order to ensure SeAT core stability, we've introduced few good practices which should help everyone to develop package in a convenient way.
+In order to avoid conflicts with SeAT core, here are a few best practices which should help develop packages in isolation and prevent inconvenient conflicts in the future.

-In addition, it should allow to keep a track to every third party package issues as well as their existence.
+- Prefix your github repository name with `seat` eg: `seat-teamspeak`.

-- prefix your repository with `seat` (`seat-teamspeak`)
+- Tag your github repository with `seat`.
-- use the following prebuilt namespace `Author\Seat\Package\Whatever-you-want-from-here` (`Warlof\Seat\Teamspeak\Http`)
+- Use a unique package namespace such as `Author\Seat\Package\` eg: `Warlof\Seat\Teamspeak\`.
-- prefix the name of your table with both author and package (`warlof_teamspeak_users`)
+- Prefix your database table names with something unique to your package. eg `warlof_teamspeak_users`.
-- avoid as much as possible to overload core tables
+- Do not modify core tables.
+This will break future updates for users of you package.
-- prefix your settings with both author and package (`warlof.teamspeak.address`)
+- Prefix your settings with both an author and package eg: `warlof.teamspeak.address`.
-- prefix redis records with both author and package (`warlof.teamspeak.channels`)
+- Prefix redis records with both author and package eg: `warlof.teamspeak.channels`.
-- in your `composer.json` file, fill `type` with `seat-plugin`
+- In your `composer.json` file, set the `type` to `seat-plugin`.

 ## getting started
 The very first thing to do is prepare the empty git repository on say Github, as well as the composer package itself.
 Clone a clean repo, and run `composer init`, answering any questions.
 Once that is done, edit the resultant `composer.json` and prepare the `autoload` block.
 SeAT core follows the [PSR-4](http://www.php-fig.org/psr/psr-4/) autoloading standard.
 I will suggest you do the same.
 For some more detailed composer info, refer to the docs [here](https://getcomposer.org/doc/01-basic-usage.md).
 For the API package, I am going to autoload **Seat\Api** from the `src` directory using PSR-4.